 Trend: Ionization energy is inversely proportional to the atomic size.

 Across a period, ionization energy increases because the attraction between the nucleus and electrons becomes stronger and increases the effective nuclear charge.
-As a result, it becomes difficult in to remove an electron from its outermost shell.
+As a result, it becomes difficult to remove an electron from its outermost shell.

 Down a group, ionization energy decreases.
 An extra electron shell is added on moving down the group.
 The distance between outer electrons and nucleus increases, resulting in less attraction between them.
 So, it is easier to remove a valence electron.